Information for organisers of International Permaculture Day events

 If you are new to permaculture and are organising an IPD event, and you do not have an in-depth knowledge of the design system, try to locate someone in your region who has knowledge and ask them to attend your event to explain permaculture and answer visitor questions about it.

-Have a clear intention for our IPD event.
+Have a clear intention for your IPD event.

-- what is the single important thing we want to achieve?
+- what is the single important thing you want to achieve?

-- what ideas/message/insight do we want visitors to go away with?
+- what ideas/message/insight do you want visitors to go away with?

 - what would you like them to do after your event?

-- what would be a call to action that we deliver very subtly to your visitors?
+- what would be a call to action that you deliver very subtly to your visitors?

 Our intent for the day might be: